-The Corps of Discovery, led by Lewis and Clark, officially set out about 3:30 PM on May 21, 1804.
-The men on the boats as well as those watching from the shore cheered as the expedition left for its lengthy journey.
+The Corps of Discovery, led by Lewis and Clark, officially set out about 3:30 p.m. on May 21, 1804.
+The men on the boats, as well as those watching from the shore, cheered as the expedition left for its long journey.
 Officially, Lewis and Clark were assigned to find a path to the Pacific Ocean, preferably by water, in order to build trade.
 But for Jefferson, who was very interested in all natural sciences, it promised to be a treasure trove of knowledge, as well.

 By late 1804, the expedition reached Fort Mandan in central North Dakota, where they set up their winter camp.
 While there, Lewis and Clark sent a shipment to Jefferson of some of their findings.
 Four boxes, two trunks, and three cages were shipped to Washington, D.C.
 They included Native American items, as well as animal skins, bones, and antlers.
 They also sent a live prairie dog, four magpies, and a grouse.
 In addition, Jefferson received plant, soil, and mineral samples.

-A delighted Jefferson catalogued the contents, and then shipped them to at least three different locations, including Monticello, the American Philosophical Society in Philadelphia, and the Peale Museum in Baltimore.
+A delighted Jefferson cataloged the contents and then shipped them to at least three different locations, including Monticello, the American Philosophical Society in Philadelphia, and the Peale Museum in Baltimore.
 In all, 108 plant and animal specimens, 68 mineral samples, and William Clark’s map were received.